theramiyer/blog/_posts/2019/2019-12-07-were-the-hyderabad-killings-right.md

 [^03d4e17a]: [Maths never helped Einstein discover gravity: Piyush Goyal](https://www.thehindu.com/news/national/maths-never-helped-einstein-discover-gravity-piyush-goyal/article29399249.ece)

 Anyway, I managed to find the 2017 report from the National Crime Records Bureau[^26317ed7].
 According to Page 222 of the report, about 1.7 lac cases against women were _pending investigation for over a year_.
+The heroic police fail to file charge-sheets in ~40% of the cases.
+Why?

-In the fast track courts, trials of about 3400 cases took over ten years to complete (Page 1119).
-Ten years in fast-track courts.
+Now to the judiciary.
+In the fast track courts, trials of about 3400 cases took over _ten years_ to complete (Page 1119).
+I repeat: ten years in fast-track courts.
 Over 15,000 of the 38,000 cases ran for over three years.
 The fast-track courts closed a mere 1,000 cases within a month.
 If you consider a case completing in a month as fast-tracked, the success of the fast-track courts is about 2.6%.
 If you make it a year, the success rate is 30%.

 [^26317ed7]: [Crime in India 2017: Statistics](http://ncrb.gov.in/StatPublications/CII/CII2017/pdfs/CII2017-Full.pdf)